-The installation of the ArcGIS Desktop—Background Geoprocessing (64-bit) product replaces the regular 32-bit background processing which comes standard with ArcGIS Desktop.
-Using 64-bit processing to perform analysis on systems with large amounts of RAM may help when processing large data which may have otherwise failed in a 32-bit environment.
-Since all execution is done in the native 64-bit space, more system resources can be used.
+The installation of the ArcGIS Desktop–Background Geoprocessing (64-bit) product replaces the regular 32-bit background processing, which comes standard with ArcGIS Desktop.
+Using 64-bit processing to perform analysis on systems with large amounts of RAM may help when processing large data that may have otherwise failed in a 32-bit environment.
+Since all runs are done in the native 64-bit space, more system resources can be used.

-Tools that execute in the background honor your current license.
-For example, if you are licensed for ArcGIS Desktop Standard, then background execution will honor all tools that are licensed for Desktop Standard.
+Tools that run in the background honor your current license.
+For example, if you are licensed for ArcGIS Desktop Standard, background runs will honor all tools that are licensed for Desktop Standard.
 Background processing does not consume a second license; only one license per machine is used.

 Using 64-bit background processing

-Executing a tool in the background allows you to continue interacting with the application so you can continue working with maps and layers while geoprocessing tools execute.
+Running a tool in the background allows you to continue interacting with the application so you can continue working with maps and layers while geoprocessing tools are run.
 Evaluate the following sections against your current workflows.
-If any of them apply, using data from an enterprise geodatabase, for example, ensure you have taken the proper steps to use 64-bit background processing.
+If any of them apply—using data from an enterprise geodatabase, for example—ensure that you have taken the proper steps to use 64-bit background processing.

 Desktop, Workgroup, and Enterprise geodatabases

 ArcMap and ArcCatalog are 32-bit applications that communicate with database management systems (DBMS) through 32-bit client libraries regardless of whether the database is 32 or 64 bit.
 The 64-bit version of background processing requires 64-bit client libraries to make a connection.
-For example, if you're using tools with 64-bit background processing and enterprise geodatabase data, you'll need to make sure you have both the 32- and 64-bit client libraries installed on your machine.
+For example, if you are using tools with 64-bit background processing and enterprise geodatabase data, you need to ensure you have both the 32- and 64-bit client libraries installed on your machine.
 ArcGIS Desktop will continue to use the 32-bit libraries, and background will use the 64-bit libraries.

-See the database client topic for more information on downloading the appropriate libraries.
+See Database and data warehouse clients for more information on downloading the appropriate libraries.

 Unsupported data types

-The following data types are unsupported in 64-bit processing:
+The following data types are not supported in 64-bit processing:

-If your workflow involves any of the above data types, you can execute the tool in the foreground by disabling background processing or convert your data to a supported type, then execute the tool in the background.
+If your workflow involves any of the above data types, you can run the tool in the foreground by disabling background processing, or convert your data to a supported type and run the tool in the background.

 Tools that do not run in the background include the following: